Marsilius of Padua: Political theory and later years

 Marsilius also composed a treatise De translatione [Romani] imperii, which some authorities consider is a rearrangement of a similar work by Landolfo Colonna called De jurisdictione imperatoris in causa matrimoniali.
 This work, and Marsilius's variation, sought to justify the exclusive jurisdiction of the emperor in matrimonial affairs: Louis of Bavaria had recently annulled the marriage of the son of the King of Bohemia.

 Death

 Marsilius died in Munich around 1342, still unreconciled to the Church.

 Legacy

-Some authorities consider Defensor pacis one of the most important political and religious works of fourteenth-century Europe.
+Some authorities consider Defensor pacis one of the most important political and religious works of the fourteenth century Europe.
 In the Defensor minor, Marsilius completed and elaborated on different points in the doctrine laid down in the Defensor pacis.
 He dealt here with problems concerning ecclesiastical jurisdiction, penance, indulgences, crusades and pilgrimages, vows, excommunication, the general church council, marriage and divorce, and unity with the Greek Orthodox Church.
-In this work he even more clearly articulates imperial supremacy over the Church.
+In this work, he even more clearly articulates imperial supremacy over the Church.